-- Employers can opt to pay contributions at a higher rate if they choose and this will be taken into account by the Actuary at subsequent valuations. - All employers are required to make an upfront payment of strain charges wherever an employee retires before attaining this age (except for as a result of ill health).
-This is because the Actuary will assume that members' benefits are payable from the earliest age that the employee could retire without incurring a reduction to their benefit.
-An employer can request to pay instalments over a three-year period, but this would be by exception. - [Payment for III Health Early Retirements to be confirmed ie pay as you go, budget, experience item at future valuation[ - Employer contribution rates may be amended by the Fund between valuations for any "significant change" to the liabilities or covenant of an employer.
-Significant changes are considered to be where it is likely that the employer will become an exiting employer, the employer has incurred costs following an award of additional pension,1 there are changes to the LGPS benefit structure, an employer's liabilities, membership or covenant has changed significantly since the last valuation or where an employer has failed to pay contributions.
-It should be noted that any review may require increased contributions. - An employer may request a review of contributions between valuations, provided they set out their reasoning (which would be expected to fall into one of the above categories) and they cover all costs incurred by the Fund in relation to their request.
-Except in exceptional circumstances, such as an employer nearing cessation, market volatility and changes to asset values will not be considered as a basis for a change in contributions outside a formal valuation.
+- Employers can opt to pay contributions at a higher rate if they choose and this will be taken into account by the Actuary at subsequent valuations. - All\Some employers are required to make an upfront payment of strain charges wherever an employee retires before reaching Normal Retirement Age (except\including for as a result of ill health early retirements).
+This is covered in more detail in the following section. - Employers may be required to make an upfront payment for strain charges whenever an employers retires before reaching Normal Retirement Age as a result of ill health. - Employer contribution rates may be amended by the Fund between valuations for any "significant change" to the liabilities or covenant of an employer.
+Significant changes are considered to be where it is likely that the employer will become an exiting employer, the employer has incurred costs following an award of additional pension, 1 there are changes to the LGPS benefit structure, an employer's liabilities, membership or covenant has changed significantly since the last valuation or where an employer has failed to pay contributions.
+It should be noted that any review may require increased contributions. - An employer may request a review of contributions between valuations, provided they set out their reasoning and they cover all costs incurred by the Fund in relation to their request.
+Market volatility and changes to asset values will not be considered as a basis for a change in contributions outside a formal valuation, except where an employer is nearing cessation.
 It should be noted that any review may require increased contributions. - Some employers may elect to make an advance / lump sum payment for their employer contributions at the start of a financial year, or valuation period.
 In these circumstances a contribution rate adjustment reflecting appropriate actuarial discounts may apply (this is set out in the Rates and Adjustment Certificate).
 However, employers adopting this approach should acknowledge the risks involved, particularly in respect of the impact of investment returns during the inter-valuation period.
 This is subject to approval by the Fund, Actuary, employer and their auditors.

-1 regulation 31(3) of the LGPS regulations 2013
+&lt;sup>1 regulation 31(3) of the LGPS regulations 2013